 Bearded Seal

-Bearded seals are the largest seals you’ll see on your Arctic adventure.
+Bearded seals are the largest true seals you’ll see on your Arctic adventure.
 They are recognized for their long, curling whiskers on their muzzle which give a beard-like appearance.
 Those whiskers are very sensitive and help the seal find food on the seafloor.
 You may also catch them “bottling”.
 This is when they sleep vertically with their head above water.

 Bearded seal At a Glance